Null Island: In software

 The location is used by mapping systems to trap errors.
 Such errors arise, for example, where an image artifact is erroneously associated to the location by software which cannot attribute a geoposition, and instead associates a latitude and longitude of "Null,Null" or "0,0".
 As reported in January 2018 by Bellingcat, other data mapped to the location include activity events from the Strava fitness-tracking app, apparently mapped to the location due to users entering "0,0" coordinates to disguise their real locations.

 Soul buoy

-A weather and sea observation buoy is moored at the Null Island location.
-The buoy ("Station 13010 – Soul") is part of the PIRATA system, a set of 17 buoys installed in the tropical Atlantic Ocean since 1997 by the United States, France, and Brazil.
-Like the other buoys in the system, it is named after a musical genre.
-It is an ATLAS (Autonomous Temperature Line Acquisition System) buoy, autonomous, conical-shaped and 3.8 m high.
-It is anchored by a cable to the seabed.
-It measures the following:
+A weather buoy, named the Soul buoy after the soul music genre, was moored at this location.
+The buoy ("Station 13010 – Soul") was part of the PIRATA system, a set of 17 buoys installed in the tropical Atlantic Ocean since 1997 by the United States, France, and Brazil.
+Like the other buoys in the system, it was named after a musical genre.
+It was an Autonomous Temperature Line Acquisition System (ATLAS) buoy that was conical in shape and 3.8 m high.
+It was anchored by a cable to the seabed.